 By using AWS, TraceLink can also meet its customers’ cybersecurity needs.
 “The investment AWS has made in security far exceeds any investment our customers could make on their own,” says Walles.
 “Our customers know they’re getting industry-leading security capabilities on AWS.”

-TraceLink has been able to leverage the cost efficiencies and pay-as-you-go utility model of AWS to offer an innovative commercial model for its customers.
-"Using AWS lets us align our fee structure to the value created for our customers,” Spellman says.
-“Companies only have to pay for what they use and can turn on new business modules and enable new connections in minutes, eliminating the traditional large up-front capital outlay for enterprise software and supporting hardware infrastructure.
+TraceLink has been able to leverage the cost-efficient utility model of AWS to offer an innovative commercial model for its customers.
+"Using AWS lets us align our fee structure to the value created for our customers,” says John Kordash, TraceLink’s chief information officer.
+“Companies only have to pay for what they use and can turn on new business modules and enable new connections in minutes, eliminating the traditional, large, up-front capital outlay for enterprise software and supporting hardware infrastructure.
 For our customers, this can mean tens of millions of dollars in cost savings.
 For the patient, it can mean the difference between getting the medicine they need or not.”

 By running on AWS, TraceLink reduces costs and creates business value for companies of all sizes.
 For example, TraceLink can help a pharmaceutical company improve outsourced manufacturing performance by quickly integrating it with network partners through a single connection to the TraceLink Life Sciences Cloud, saving the company four years of time and more than $9 million in integration costs compared to traditional point-to-point methods.
 A company facing global track-and-trace compliance requirements for 50 million drug products can save more than $1 million in IT infrastructure and maintenance costs annually by working with TraceLink to support its 300,000 daily transactions and 24 TB of storage.